DooMi42/Medieval-Kingdom-TD/README.md

-# Medieval-Kingdom-TD
+Medieval Kingdom TD

 Medieval Kingdom TD is my first "big" demo game.
-I used it for school project.
+It is a project made for school.

 Down here is download link for the latest build: https://drive.google.com/file/d/1vfcpWqJ8lRomojbPApgBulzNgZBioiHA/view

 If you play the game i would love to get some feedback.
-You can DM me on twitter <3
+You can DM me on twitter.
+Thanks!